 I found it online on someone’s blog years ago but only saved my handwritten version, since I adjusted it for a single batch.
 Plus, I make nine large buns instead of 12 small ones.
 (We don’t like our hamburger patties to be hanging out of the buns.)

 When I tried searching for the recipe source to credit, I found a Taste of Home recipe from 2000 that matched up with my notes, so I’m guessing that’s the original.

-I’ve tried both ways, and find the rolling and cutting method helps me keep the buns more uniform looking, but the texture is fluffier when just shaping the dough into balls.
+I find the rolling and cutting method helps me keep the buns more uniform looking, but the texture is fluffier when just shaping the dough into balls.
 I’m going to share both methods in the instructions, so you can decide which you prefer.

 If you decide to roll the dough into balls, I have some important advice.
 Once you’ve separated the dough into pieces, you must not add any extra dough to the pieces before rolling them, or your hamburger buns will crack during baking.

 Got it?
 Good!

 Storing in the freezer

 I always freeze leftover buns to keep them fresh.
 Place the cooled buns in a freezer bag, and they’ll keep nicely for up to three months, although they won’t ever go bad.
 Thaw the buns on the counter overnight, or individually in the microwave.

 Not just for burgers

 (Recipe Source: Adapted from Taste of Home.
 Instructions updated on May 2, 2019.)